KittyGiraudel/site/_posts/2013-07-25-designing-an-image-gallery.md

 The first one was pretty easy to do since Isotope comes with a built-in way to filter and sort items.
 In the [documentation](http://isotope.metafizzy.co/docs/filtering.html), they recommand using a class as a tag and apply it to all elements you want to assign this tag to.
 Then you create a little list with a jQuery selector as a `data-filter` attribute (like `.tag`).
 When you click on an element of this list, the plugin parses this data-attribute and displays nothing but the items matching the given selector.

-I didn't want to add classes for this so I added a `data-album` attribute to every item and passed it the name of the album the image belongs to.
+I didn’t want to add classes for this so I added a `data-album` attribute to every item and passed it the name of the album the image belongs to.
 Then, I give something like this to the `data-filter` attribute of the filter list: `[data-album\*='album-name']` (literally _everything with a `data-album` attribute containing 'album-name'_).
 Easy peasy!

 Regarding the second feature, I basically needed a little lightbox thingie to display an image in fullsize when clicked.
 I could have made one but since I am definitely not a JavaScript ninja, I would probably have ended with a code that could be improved.
 So I decided to rely on a built-in solution; I wanted something which is both nice and efficient so I went with Avgrund from [Hakim El Hattab](https://hakim.se/).